jupaladin/mitchjlee/README.md

 ##Usage

-1. Make sure all dependencies are installed by running `node install`
+1. Make sure all dependencies are installed by running `npm install`
 2. Start up the node server by running `node index.js`
 3. Navigate to `localhost:8888` and enjoy